randombyt/Chicuelo-Mix/README.md

 * **Original Theme Thread:** https://retropie.org.uk/forum/topic/15830/chicuelo-theme
 * **Original Theme (GitHub):** https://github.com/chicueloarcade/es-theme-Chicuelo

+Lastly I've found attrcat-Mode forums to be very helpful, this here is my little bit of contribution for the community :)

 ## Features:
-Exceptionally fine tuned, elegant and polished theme Currently supports 1920x1080 (16:9) resolution, but easy to tweak to other resolutions since we deal with few artwork items.
+* Exceptionally fine tuned, elegant and polished theme
+* Currently supports 1920x1080 (16:9) resolution, but easy to tweak to other resolutions since we deal with few artwork items.
 Also the dimesnions are listed in plain numbers so upsizing/ downsizing won't be a huge problem.
-Lightweight, should work with most systems
+* Lightweight, should work with most systems
-Highly Cutomizeable, Just by changing the System pictures you can create a very different look.
+* Highly Cutomizeable, Just by changing the System pictures you can create a very different look.
-Easy to Expand: Easy to add more systems, all you will need are a few artwork items (provided emulation for said system works).
+* Easy to Expand: Easy to add more systems, all you will need are a few artwork items (provided emulation for said system works).

 ## Installation:
 Attrcat-Mode is completely Portable.
 That means different Attrcat-Mode installations in different folders operate in isolation and don't effect each other.
 For this theme/ layout I HIGHLY recommend that you download and use a seperate version because WARNING!!!
 If you copy the contents of this theme over an old instance of Attract-Mode, some of your settings (including romlists) will be overwritten.
 This repo is made with new users in mind and tailored to keep things as simple as possible, so I have made some pre-configured files which WILL OVERWRITE old installation files.
 If you are familiar with Attrcat-Mode's working then only download /layout/Chicuela Mix v1.0 and place it in /layouts.

 1- Download Attract-mode and Unzip.
-File is located here> (1a) - Keil's Shuffle module is added in download.zip, if you are only downloading the layout part make sure to get it from https://github.com/keilmillerjr/shuffle-module and place it in /modules.
+File is located here http://attractmode.org/download.html 1a- Keil's Shuffle module is added in download.zip, if you are only downloading the layout part make sure to get it from https://github.com/keilmillerjr/shuffle-module and place it in /modules.
 2- Download zip and extract.
 Paste on top of Attract-Mode folder and allow to overwrite.
 3- Read the readme files in folders then delete or move them.
 Rename Sample_attract.cfg to attract.cfg 4- Start Attract-Mode, Press Tab for Settings.
 Change controls and restart.